StanPlatinum/elf-respect/loader/README.md

 /lib/ld64.so.1 -> /lib/x86_64-linux-gnu/ld-linux-x86-64.so.2*

-3. remember to build it with just "make" (already DEBUG ?= ON and use HW/SGX_DEBUG mode)
+3. remember to build it with just "make" (already switched to DEBUG ?= ON and using HW/SGX_DEBUG mode)

 ***